kialoenn/COMP-2800-Team-BBY-25-NatureGO/Readme.md

 | Miaozhe(Michael) | Wang      |    A00741736 |

 ## Overview
-...Since we built our App with node js, the top level of project folder includes files ..
-...that are used for server.js including firebase API key and Google Vision API key..
+Since we built our App with node js, the top level of project folder includes files that are used for server.js including firebase API key and Google Vision API key.
-...Inside of private folder, there will be assets and resources including html, css, javascripts, images and fonts..
-...For detailed information of files origanization, please see [Contents](#content)..
+Inside of private folder, there will be assets and resources including html, css, javascripts, images and fonts For detailed information of files origanization, please see [Contents](#content).